openlibraryenvironment/mod-shared-index-muted-apis/README.md

 At this point the shared index does not need or use FOLIO circulation capability, for example, but `ui-inventory` requests the `circulation` API in its 'requires' section, which in turn requires a number of other modules to be present.

 The `Inventory Module` requests `source-record-storage` and Pub-Sub to be present, but the shared index has its own source storage and doesn't need pub-sub functionality at this point.

+The `users` module requires `notify`, which in turn pulls in a number of other modules for sending out notifications.
+It's muted here because it's not needed for developing the shared index but it may or may not be required for user management in a production installation of the shared index.

 Muting those dependencies reduces the footprint of the overall FOLIO install significantly for the shared index, in terms of:
   - the number/length of scripts etc needed to install the shared index for development purposes